Frequently Asked Questions

 The School Health Check:

-• Ensures the school has the fundamental elements of Healthy Schools in place to achieve/maintain Healthy School Status.
+- Ensures schools have the fundamental elements of Healthy Schools in place to achieve/maintain Healthy School Status.

 Healthy School Status requires schools to meet criteria in four core health themes:

-• Personal, Social, Health and Econimc (PSHE) education including Relationships (RE), Relationships and Sex Education (RSE), Health Education (HE) and Drug Education (including alcohol, tobacco and volatile substance abuse.)
+- Personal, Social, Health and Econimc (PSHE) education including Relationships (RE), Relationships and Sex Education (RSE) and Health Education (HE)

 These criteria relate not only to the taught curriculum but also to the emotional, physical and learning environment that the school provides.
 Many schools are already engaged in these activities so achieving recognition need not be onerous.
 Within each of the four core health themes there are 10 strands: